lavrenovamaria/42-philosophers/README.md

 Car 4: Needs zones a, d

 Soo...mutual exclusion is absolutely necessary to ensure the consistency of execution results and the integrity of the database.
 Condition 4 occurs as a result of conditions 1-3.
-That is, as a result of the complex interaction of conditions 1 to 3, an unsolvable environmental atmospheric condition occurs.
+That is, as a result of the complex interaction of conditions 1 to 3, an unsolvable condition occurs.
 The definition of a deadlock is an annular waiting state that cannot be resolved immediately.
 The reason why the annular wait state cannot be resolved is that conditions 1 to 3 are observed.
 After all, the above four conditions are necessary and sufficient conditions for a deadlock to occur.

-Among the various approaches to solving the deadlock, there are three representative ones.
+Among the various approaches to solving the deadlock, there are three representative ones.\
-The first approach is to `prevent` the system from allowing one of the conditions 1 to 4 for deadlock to occur.
+The first approach is to `prevent` the system from allowing one of the conditions 1 to 4 for deadlock to occur.\
-The second approach is to safely determine resource allocation according to the current resource allocation status as deadlock `avoidance`.
+The second approach is to safely determine resource allocation according to the current resource allocation status as deadlock `avoidance`.\
 A third approach is deadlock `detection`, which detects and recovers from deadlocks when they occur.
 Now let's look at each method.

+### Deadlock Prevention
+A deadlock prevention strategy is to eliminate the possibility of deadlocks when designing an operating system, but mutual exclusion conditions cannot be eliminated when designing a system.
+Since the mutual exclusion condition is absolutely necessary to maintain the consistency of shared resources, if mutual exclusion is required in resource access, the operating system must support it.
+For example, for a resource such as a file, multiple read accesses are allowed, but only one write access should be allowed exclusively at a time.
+A deadlock can also occur when multiple processes are trying to gain write access.

+### Deadlock Avoidance
+Another way to solve deadlocks is avoidance.
+Avoidance takes a slightly different approach than prevention.
+Deadlock prevention is a method of preventing one of the four conditions necessary for deadlock to occur.
+Prevention can lead to inefficiencies in resource usage and process performance.
+On the other hand, deadlock avoidance allows 1-3 of the deadlock occurrence conditions.
+Nor does it predetermine the order of resource allocation like prevention.
+Instead, when allocating resources, consider not going into a situation where a deadlock is possible.
+Therefore, the avoidance method provides more parallelism than the prevention method (higher efficiency of resource use).

+### Deadlock Detection
+The deadlock prevention strategy places restrictions on resource access and process execution to prevent deadlocks from occurring.
+On the other hand, the deadlock detection strategy does not impose restrictions on resource access or process behavior.
+That is, if resource allocation is possible, it always allocates it.
+However, the deadlock detection method periodically checks whether an annular waiting condition has occurred in the system and, if it does, resolves it.